openwdl/wdl/versions/development/SPEC.md

 #### memory (**Required**)

 The `memory` key defines the _minimum_ memory required for this task which must be available prior to the engine starting execution.
 The engine does not need to provide the exact amount of memory requested, however it may ONLY provision more memory then requested and not less.
-For example, if the wdl requested `1 GB`but only blocks of `4 GB` were availabe, the engine might choose to provision `4.0 GB` instead.
+For example, if the wdl requested `1 GB` but only blocks of `4 GB` were available, the engine might choose to provision `4.0 GB` instead.
 Two kinds of values are supported for this attribute:

 * `Int` - Interpreted as bytes
 * `String` - This should be a decimal value with suffixes like `B`, `KB`, `MB` or binary suffixes `KiB`, `MiB`.
 For example: `6.2 GB`, `5MB`, `2GiB`.